jasonverbeek/rconf/README.md

 # rconf

 Helper for modifying system configs by mapping a name/key to the config path.
+Can also use default/example configs when the original config file doesn't exist yet.

 ## Example
 ```~ > rconf nvim```